esi-neuroscience/syncopy/doc/source/developer/logging.rst

-The default log level is `'WARNING'`.
-To change the log level, you can either use the logging API in your application code as explained above, or set the environment variable `'SYNCOPY_LOGLEVEL'` to one of the values supported by the logging module, e.g., 'CRITICAL', 'WARNING', 'INFO', or 'DEBUG'.
+The default log level is for the Syncopy logger is `'WARNING'`.
+To change the log level, you can either use the logging API in your application code as explained above, or set the environment variable `'SPYLOGLEVEL'` to one of the values supported by the logging module, e.g., 'CRITICAL', 'WARNING', 'INFO', or 'DEBUG'.
 See the `official docs <https://docs.python.org/3/library/logging.html#levels>`_ for details on the supported log levels.